invoke-ai/InvokeAI/README.md

 [Issues](https://github.com/invoke-ai/InvokeAI/issues) tab to report bugs and make feature requests.
 Be sure to use the provided templates.
 They will help us diagnose issues faster._

+## FOR DEVELOPERS - MIGRATING TO THE 3.0.0 MODELS FORMAT

+The models directory and models.yaml have changed.
+To migrate to the new layout, please follow this recipe:

+1. Run `python scripts/migrate_models_to_3.0.py <path_to_root_directory>

+2. This will create a new models directory named `models-3.0` and a new config directory named `models.yaml-3.0`, both in the current working directory.
+If you prefer to name them something else, pass the `--dest-directory` and/or `--dest-yaml` arguments.

+3. Check that the new models directory and yaml file look ok.

+4. Replace the existing directory and file, keeping backup copies just in case.

 <div align="center">

 ![canvas preview](https://github.com/invoke-ai/InvokeAI/raw/main/docs/assets/canvas_preview.png)